Access for all

-Oxford Bus Company want to make travel on our buses easier for everyone.
+We want to make travel on our buses easier for everyone.
 We are aware that different passengers have different needs to make travel easier, be they passengers in wheelchairs or mobility scooters, those who have difficulty walking, the blind, and those who are pregnant or have young children.
-As a result we are constantly improving our service to ensure there is access for all.
+As a result, we are constantly improving our service to ensure there is access for all.

 100% wheelchair accessible fleet and driver training

-As part of our commitment to providing accessible transport for all, Oxford Bus Company offers 'Journey Assistance Cards' free of charge to its passengers.
+As part of our commitment to providing accessible transport for all, we offer 'Journey Assistance Cards' free of charge to our passengers.
 The Confederation of Passenger Transport (CPT) has introduced the scheme to provide a nationally standardised range of cards for passengers with disabilities or impairments that may not be immediately obvious to those around them.

 There are 12 variants of the cards, which cover disabilities such as deafness, visual impairment, or simply to advise the driver to allow the passenger to take their seat before pulling away from the stop.